hollowdoor/horologe/README.md

 Start the timer. `amount` is optional. `amount` is an integer for how many times to run the timer.
 If amount is not set then the timer will run indefinitely, or until stop is called.

+If a number is passed to `amount` a `complete` event will be emitted when the timer ends.

 ### timer.stop()

 Stop the timer.
 Can be called inside the `callback`.